tiprankstipranks

 Product liability and warranty claims and their associated costs may adversely affect our business.

 The nature of our products is highly complex.
 As a result, we cannot guarantee that defects will not occur from time to time.
 We may incur extensive costs as a result of these defects and any resulting claims.
 For example, product recalls, writing down defective inventory, replacing defective items, lost sales or profits, and third-party claims can all give rise to costs incurred by us.
 We may also face liability for judgments and/or damages in connection with product liability and warranty claims.
 Damage to our reputation could occur if defective products are sold into the marketplace, which could result in further lost sales and profits.
 To the extent that we rely on purchase orders to govern our commercial relationships with our customers, we may not have specifically negotiated the allocation of risk for product liability obligations.
 Instead, we typically rely on warranties and limitations of liability included in our standard forms of order acceptance, invoice and other contract documents with our customers.
 Similarly, we obtain products and services from suppliers, some of which also use purchase order documents which may include limitations on product liability obligations with respect to their products and services.
 As a result, we may bear all or a significant portion of any product liability obligations rather than transferring this risk to our customers.
-Our reputation could be harmed and there could be a material adverse effect on our business, financial condition and results of operations if such risks materialize.
+Our reputation would be harmed and there could be a material adverse effect on our business, financial condition and results of operations if any of these risks materialize.

 Litigation & Legal Liabilities - Risk 2